johnhernandez3/VANGOGHS-EAR/README.md

 # MusicAnalysis
-> Simple project dedicated towards the visualization, analysis and feature extraction of Music
+> A project dedicated towards the visualization, analysis and feature extraction of Music using ML techniques.

 # Project Structure